-2. Limit on employee business expenses.
+2. Limit on miscellaneous itemized deductions.
 If you are an employee, deduct your employee business expenses (as figured on Form 2106 or 2106-EZ) on line 20 of Schedule A (Form 1040).
-Most miscellaneous itemized deductions, including employee business expenses, are subject to a 2%-of-adjusted-gross-income limit.
+Most miscellaneous itemized deductions, including employee business expenses, are subject to a 2%-ofadjusted-gross-income limit.
 This limit is figured on line 25 of Schedule A (Form 1040).

 3. Limit on total itemized deductions.
-If your adjusted gross income (line 34 of Form 1040) is more than \$126,600 (\$63,300 if you are married filing separately), the total of certain itemized deductions, including employee business expenses, may be limited.
+If your adjusted gross income (line 34 of Form 1040) is more than \$132,950 (\$66,475 if you are married filing separately), the total of certain itemized deductions, including employee business expenses, may be limited.
 See your form instructions for information on how to figure this limit.